Dee Carstensen: Career

 Dee also recorded a children's album, Can You Hear Lullaby (2001), which featured guest vocals Everett Bradley, Curtis King and Julie Dansky and instrumental work by her husband.
 Dee went back into the studio and recorded a solo album, Patch of Blue, which was released in 2005.
 Unlike previous work, all eight songs were originals, except Fly Away whose music was co-written with her husband, who played vibraphone on the album.
 Patch of Blue did not include any guitar work.
 Instead, it featured Dee's harp and vocals, with backing from the Tosca String Quartet and several woodwind players.
+Carstensen has been described as using her harp "like a guitar" in her folk/pop compositions.